cityofaustin/Residential-Permitting/_projects/interior-remodel/consult.md

 ---

-## How to get a Free In-Person Consultation
+## How can you get a Free In-Person Consultation?

 All consultations take place at [Residential Plan Review](/contact/#residential-plan-review)&nbsp;at One Texas Center.
 You can have up to 3 free 20 minute in-person consultations.